anyatarascina/pyRVtest/README.rst

 Using the package
 _________________

-For a detailed tutorial about how to set up and run the testing procedure, see [link to tutorial notebook]
+For a detailed tutorial about how to set up and run the testing procedure, see :ref:`tutorial_reference`.

 Citing the package